Bozar/OneMoreLevel/README.md

 ## Key Bindings

 Godot engine natively supports keyboards and gamepads (Xbox, DualShock and Nintendo).
 Xbox buttons are shown in square brackets below.
+If you need mouse support, press `V` to open debug menu, then set `mouse_input` to `true`.

 General gameplay: